 Tag Archives: relationships

 “See if you can catch yourself complaining, in either speech or thought, about a situation you find yourself in, what other people do or say, your surroundings, your life situation, even the weather.
 To complain is always nonacceptance of what is.
 It invariably carries an unconscious negative charge.
 When you complain, you make yourself into a victim.
 When you speak out, you are in your power.
-So, change the situation by taking action or by speaking out if necessary or possible; leave the situation or … Read the rest
+So, change the situation by taking action or by speaking out if necessary or possible; leave the situation or accept it. … Read the rest

 I have to admit when I first dived into the entrepreneurial world I did not know much about sales.
 I thought you make a product and you introduce a service – and you simply share it with the world.
 I had a few sales here and there.
 I had a lot to learn and I am continuously learning…it was much different than health care yet there were some similarities.
-The similarities have to do with how you feel when you feel that you have been taken … Read the rest
+The similarities have to do with how you feel when you feel that you have been taken care of … Read the rest

 Meet Our Guest:

 Teresa is a 4x bestselling author and an international speaker sought by entrepreneurs and large corporations wanting to better understand how local word of mouth can suddenly turn epidemic.
 Specializing in the topics of influence and success, Teresa has a proven track-record in understanding word of mouth epidemics having taken three books to best-seller status in only 8 months.
 Her recently released book Mass Influence hit #1 international bestseller status in North America and Europe on the same day it launched.
-Teresa teaches … Read the rest
+Teresa teaches business and … Read the rest

 Dr. Mark Goulston